San Francisco ADU

 Permit Timeline

-San Francisco ADU Permit Timeline: Ministerial approval required within 60 days per Gov Code 65852.2(a)(3).
-SF DBI (Department of Building Inspection) ADU permits typically processed in 2-6 weeks for plan check.
-SF Planning pre-approval may add time if design review triggered.
+San Francisco ADU Permit Timeline: The permitting agency shall either approve or deny the application to create or serve an accessory dwelling unit within 60 days from the date the permitting agency receives a completed application if there is an existing single-family or multifamily dwelling on the lot.
+Note: SF DBI typically processes ADU permits in 2-6 weeks for plan check; SF Planning pre-approval may add time if design review is triggered (operational, not codified).
 Apply through the San Francisco Department of Building Inspection (DBI) online permit portal.
 Phone: (415) 558-6088.

 Setback Requirements